About General Education

 GenEd is the signature curriculum for all Temple students.
 Every Temple undergraduate student's education includes completion of the GenEd curriculum, with over 200 courses to choose from.
 Other avenues for fulfilling some areas in the GenEd curriculum include transferring in Advanced Placement credits, course credit from prior institutions, and study abroad.

 While majors and minors provide students a depth of knowledge in a specific field, the General Education curriculum provides students with the breadth of knowledge to make the major(s) and minor(s) work for them in a dynamic, constantly evolving world.
 The skills and goals built into GenEd classes describe habits of mind that are important not only in an academic context but are also sought after by employers and central to civic participation.
 The GenEd curriculum complements the major and guarantees that every Temple student, regardless of major, has space to explore.
 Whether that takes the form of delving into old interests, sampling unfamiliar topics, or pursuing new passions, the GenEd curriculum offers something for everyone.

-The General Education (GenEd) Program constitutes Temple University's liberal education requirements for all undergraduate students.
-GenEds provide a foundation that helps students succeed academically and professionally.
-A recent survey of business executives and hiring managers conducted by the Association of American Colleges and Universities found that the best preparation for long-term career success includes a broad base of skills and abilities that cuts across disciplinary boundaries.
-College outcomes which employers ranked most important for graduates include communication skills, critical thinking skills, the ability to apply abstract theories and ideas to concrete experiences and practices, and ethical judgment.
+In fact, a recent survey of business executives and hiring managers conducted by the Association of American Colleges and Universities found that the best preparation for long-term career success includes a broad base of skills and abilities that cuts across disciplinary boundaries.
+The Temple General Education Program and Area goals prioritize and target the college outcomes most prized by employers: communication skills, critical thinking skills, the ability to apply abstract theories and ideas to concrete experiences and practices, and ethical judgment.